rpm-software-management/dnf/doc/api_plugins.rst

   .. method:: config

     Plugin can override this.
 This hook is called immediately after the CLI/extension is finished configuring DNF.
 The plugin can use this to tweak the global configuration or the repository configuration.

+  .. method:: transaction

+    Plugin can override this.
+This hook is called immediately after a successful transaction.